Saltar al contenido principal

 \[\lim _{x \rightarrow+\infty} f(x)=+\infty \text { and } \lim _{x \rightarrow-\infty} f(x)=-\infty .\]

-This page titled 5.3: Límites al Infinito y Límites Infinitos is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3: Límites al Infinito y Límites Infinitos is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.